 Up until now, for most of us, juice has been juice – but with the recent arrival of London’s first cold-pressed juice bar Roots and Bulbs, everyone’s buzzing about the idea that the way juice is processed might make a difference to how good for you it is.
-So, what is cold pressing?

 Easy – most normal juice is made by a machine that uses very fast spinning blades to process the fruit, centrifugal force them separates juice and pulp.
 Cold pressed juice however doesn’t use blades and instead presses the fruit at very high pressure to pulverise it.

 Extract more nutrients